Hesamheidari/Hesam_Heidari/README.md

 ## Work goals:
 <p>
-I do not want to be a programmer who works<b> for others<\b>. beacause i think that When your goal is to work for others forever, you will never reach the pinnacle of success.
+I do not want to be a programmer who works<b> for others</b>. beacause i think that When your goal is to work for others forever, you will never reach the pinnacle of success.